falcosecurity/falcosidekick/README.md

     # minimumpriority: "" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)
   sns:
     # topicarn : "" # SNS TopicArn, if not empty, AWS SNS output is enabled
+    rawjson: false # Send Raw JSON or parse it (default: false)
     # minimumpriority: "" # minimum priority of event for using this output, order is emergency|alert|critical|error|warning|notice|informational|debug or "" (default)

 smtp: